zack53/Crypto-Arbitrage-Price-Bot/README.md

 ## Current plans
 I want to be able to use this Crypto Arbitrage Price Bot to identify arbitrage opportunities and call a flash loan using Aave V3 Flash Loan contracts.
 This flash loan contract will then borrow a token from a lender, make the transfer on one exchange to a different token i.e. from token0 to token1.
 Then, I will go to another exchange in the contract and transfer from token1 back to token0 before repaying the loan.
 The Solidity smart contracts have been tested and deployed.
 I am working on getting the Arbitrage identifier code to work better.

+## First successful Flash Loan in production
+The first successful Flash Loan in production can be found at the [this transaction](https://polygonscan.com/tx/0xb94b2e6abec1adad5a2bacf36168d6aabfb6c10ea89619f3af1d1d92006503c4)

 ## Deployed Contracts

 | **Polygon Mainnet Address** | |